Coresets for Estimating Means and Mean Square Error with Limited Greedy Samples: EMPIRICAL EVIDENCE

-\textbf{Shortest Path on Graph~~}Given an adjacency matrix graph representing paths between the nodes in a given graph.
-The goal is to find the average distance from a point to the rest of the graph, where the distance between two points is computed using Dijkstra’s algorithm~\footnote{Dijkstra’s algorithm is a greedy nature algorithm that looks for the minimum weighted vertex on every iteration.}.
-Herein this experiment rather than computing the average shortest path between each vertex of the graph and all the other vertices which is really expensive (use of Dijkstra's algorithm $n^2$ times), we calculate the average shortest path between all the vertices and the reference points $W$.
-The latter can be computed by using Dijkstra's algorithm only $kn$ times, where $k$ is the number of reference vertices.
+In this set of experiments, we assume that a graph $\mathcal{G}$ or an adjacency matrix is given.
+The goal is to find the average distance from a vertex to the rest of the graph, where the distance between two points is computed using Dijkstra’s algorithm~\footnote{Dijkstra’s algorithm is a greedy nature algorithm that looks for the minimum weighted vertex on every iteration.}.
+In this experiment, rather than computing the shortest path between a given node and every other node on the graph, we calculate the shortest path between the given node and just the reference points $S$.
+This is of particular cost benefit on trees that have large diameter (maximum distance between two nodes) but low average path distance (e.g., trees, powerlaw graphs, etc).

-Fig.~\ref{fig1} shows the results of the comparison of our algorithm, Betweenness Centrality (BC) and random sampling (RS) on a Powerlaw Tree graph~\citep{Aiello2001}.
-In this experiment the error is defined as difference between the weighted average distance of each vertex of the graph from the reference vertices and the average distance of each vertex from all the vertices of the graph.
-Fig.~\ref{fig2} demonstrates the same results as presented in Fig.~\ref{fig1} for a randomly generated graph.
-In these two figures, both cases i.e., when a fixed cost associated with each data (vertex) and when there is no cost on the data is included.
+Fig.~\ref{fig:shortestpath} shows the results of the comparison of our algorithm, FW, Betweenness Centrality (BC) and random sampling (RS) on a Powerlaw Tree graph~\cite{Aiello2001}.
+The error is defined as the difference between the weighted average distance of each vertex of the graph from the reference vertices and the average distance of each vertex from all the vertices of the graph.
+Fig.~\ref{fig:shortestpath} also demonstrates the same results for a randomly generated graph.
+In these two figures, both cases i.e., when fixed but different costs are associated with each data (vertex) and when equal costs on the data are included.